The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 -   We removed OTUs not assigned to Archaea or Bacteria at the Domain level.
--   We removed some OTUs through the decontam package, but kept the most important flagged OTUs, as they did not feel like contaminants.
+-   We removed some OTUs through the decontam package, but kept the most important flagged OTUs, as they did not looked like contaminants.
 -   We removed a list of known contaminants.
 -   We kept the OTUs that were in our blank, as they do not seem to be linked to external contaminations.